top of page

 The primary types of wireless vibration sensors used for condition monitoring include:

 • Accelerometers: These sensors measure acceleration forces experienced by the sensor, which are then converted to vibration data.
 They are widely used due to their high sensitivity, broad frequency range and ability to detect both high-frequency and low-frequency vibrations.
-MEMS accelerometers, in particular, are popular for their small sise, low-power consumption and high performance.
+MEMS accelerometers, in particular, are popular for their small size, low-power consumption and high performance.
+Piezoelectric accelerometers are known for their higher accuracy but are typically bulkier in size.

 • Velocity sensors: These sensors directly measure the velocity of vibrating equipment, providing valuable information for condition monitoring and machinery diagnostics.
 While less common than accelerometers, they are sometimes preferred in specific applications where direct velocity measurement is beneficial.
 Useful for also monitoring slower-speed rotating equipment, such as fans, blowers and some pumps.